How to Set TradingView Alerts: Step-by-Step Guide

 "I'm Getting Too Many Alerts"

-This usually means your conditions are too broad.
-Tighten your parameters or use "Once Per Bar Close" instead of continuous triggering.
+Your conditions are probably too broad.
+Tighten parameters or use "Once Per Bar Close" instead of continuous triggering.

 "Alerts Work But I'm Not Getting Notifications"